The University of New Orleans (UNO), the urban research university of the State of

 technology in three ways: 1) personal use of technology, 2) use of technology to support

-instruction, and 3) use of technology to manage classroom operations.
-Candidates learn
+instruction, and 3) use of technology to manage classroom and school operations.
+Candidates

-to become informed consumers of web-based information, to utilize technology in the
+learn to become informed consumers of web-based information, to utilize technology

-design and delivery of instruction, to communicate with faculty and students using
+in the design and delivery of instruction, to communicate with faculty and students

-technology, and to use technology to track student performance.
-Advanced candidates
+using technology, and to use technology to track student and school performance.
+Most

-All candidates utilize Blackboard technology within coursework and build electronic
+candidates utilize Moodle technology within coursework and build electronic professional

-Candidate Proficiencies Aligned with Professional and State Standards
+Candidate Proficiencies Aligned with Professional, Common Core, COMPASS, and State

-Throughout the redesign process, attention has been paid to align the UNO school career
+particular attention to align the UNO school career programs with the Common Core

-programs with professional and state standards.
-The roles and themes included in the
+curriculum, professional standards, and state standards.
+The roles and responsibilities

-conceptual framework derived from a process that included the INTASC standards and
+included in the conceptual framework derived from a process that aligned with the

-conceptual framework.
-Initial program coursework, field work, and candidate assessment
+Initial program coursework, field work, and candidate assessment activities were aligned

-activities were aligned with the LCET, the standards of the appropriate SPAs, and
+with the Common Core, the standards of the appropriate SPAs, and the conceptual framework

-the conceptual framework.
-Advanced program coursework, field work, and candidate assessment
+Advanced program coursework, field work, and candidate assessment activities were

-activities were aligned with the standards of the appropriate SPA, the National Board
+aligned with the standards of the appropriate SPA, the National Board for Professional

 The unit assessment system and the various program assessment components, including

-as expressed by the unit, the state, and national professional organizations.
+of professional standards as expressed by the unit, the state, and national professional